 The recommended dose of BIVIGAM for replacement therapy in primary humoral immunodeficiency (PI) is 300 to 800 mg/kg body weight administered every 3 to 4 weeks.
 The dosage may be adjusted over time to achieve the desired trough levels and clinical response.

 BIVIGAM dose adjustments may be required in patients who fail to maintain trough total IgG concentrations of at least 500 mg/dL with a target of 600 mg/dL.
-Starting with the second infusion, the dose will be adjusted proportionally, targeting a trough of ≥ 600 mg/dL, based on the previous trough and the associated dose.
+Starting with the second infusion, the dose will be adjusted proportionally, targeting a trough of more than equal to 600 mg/dL, based on the previous trough and the associated dose.

 It has been reported that the frequency of adverse drug reactions to IGIV increases with the infusion rate.
 Initial infusion rates should be slow.
 If there are no adverse drug reactions, the infusion rate for subsequent infusions can be slowly increased to the maximum rate.
 For patients experiencing adverse drug reactions, it is advisable to reduce the infusion rate in subsequent infusions.